 SQL Server and SQL Server Compact is Microsoft's relational database management system (RDMS) application.
 As its name suggests, it is used to manage the databases you use for your business.
 And soon, a few SQL Server versions will go End of Life.
 But no worries because we got you covered with this guide.

-Microsoft outlines the end of life dates for all of their products to make customers aware of when they will cease support for specific products.
+Microsoft outlines the end-of-life dates for all of their products to make customers aware of when they will cease support for specific products.
 SQL Server is no exception to this.
 Each version of SQL Server usually has both an end of support date and an end of extended support date.

 Why should I care?